Stay up-to date with SSC CHSL News

 - Do’s and Don’ts at SSC CHSL Exam Hall

 - What Must Not Be Carried To SSC CHSL Exam Centres

 Information regarding the exam like time, date, city, and centre of the examination will be mentioned in the admit card.
 It is compulsory to carry one photo identity proof like Voter’s ID, Driving License, ID cards issued by the government or other offices to the examination centre along with SSC CHSL admit card.

-The Tier I admit card of SSC CHSL has been released on October 8 for all the regions.
+The Tier I admit card of SSC CHSL will be released in online mode only for all the regions.
 Candidates whose applications have accepted for the recruitment exam can download the admit card from the official website.
 Candidates have to download SSC CHSL admit card of Tier I online.
-The admit card comprises information regarding date, time and city of SSC CHSL Tier I exam.
+The admit card comprises information regarding the date, time, and city of the SSC CHSL Tier I exam.

 SSC CHSL admit card for Tier II will be released after the declaration of Tier I result.
 The admit card for Tier II will be issued to those candidates who have cleared Tier I exam.